Explore Georgia Tours

 Borjomi: Georgia's Famous Spa Town

-Nestled in a forested gorge two hours west of Tbilisi, Borjomi has been Georgia's premier spa destination since the 19th century.
-The town is famous worldwide for its mineral water — you've likely seen "Borjomi" bottles in international markets — but the real magic happens when you visit the source.
+Borjomi sits in a forested gorge two hours west of Tbilisi and has been Georgia's premier spa destination since the 19th century.
+The town is famous worldwide for its mineral water (you've likely seen "Borjomi" bottles in international markets), but the real magic happens when you visit the source.

 Borjomi Mineral Water:

 The naturally carbonated volcanic mineral water emerges from underground springs at a constant temperature.
 Rich in bicarbonates and minerals, Borjomi water has been prized for centuries for digestive health and general wellness.
-In the Central Park, you can drink directly from the source at the ornate spring pavilions — warm and sulfurous from one tap, cold and refreshing from another.
+In the Central Park, you can drink directly from the source at the ornate spring pavilions.
+One tap runs warm and sulfurous, another cold and refreshing.

 Borjomi Central Park:

 This beautiful park stretches through the gorge along the Borjomula River.
 A cable car ascends to viewpoints overlooking the forest canopy.
 Trails wind past mineral springs, Soviet-era pavilions, and natural swimming areas.
-The atmosphere is peacefully retro — families picnicking, couples strolling, and visitors filling bottles at springs.
+The atmosphere is peacefully retro: families picnicking, couples strolling, visitors filling bottles at the springs.

 Spa Hotels & Resorts: